Available

-Designing AI products people actually use
+Designing AI products

 7 years in product design.
 4 in AI.
 I was the founding designer at Instaheadshots & Magic Studio, where I built the system and shipped the product from zero to 20 million users.